Barrerse/Weather-Dashboard/README.md

 # Server-Side APIs Challenge: Weather Dashboard
 A dashboard to show weather information from a city chosen by the user.
-This uses [OpenWeather API](https://openweathermap.org/forecast5) to collect a 5 day weather forcase and searching by City Name it will display it on the screen.
+This uses [OpenWeather API](https://openweathermap.org/forecast5) to collect a 5 day weather forcast and searching by City Name it will display it on the screen.

 ## User Story
 ```